Welcome back to your Consultant track

 Self-Practice: Sketch your 3-slide summary.
 How do you open with clarity, show impact, and handle tough questions?

-Trust is built in moments—how you listen, show up, anticipate, and respond.
-These examples highlight typical inflection points where trust is gained or lost, and how to reflect on them.
+Trust is built in moments: how you listen, show up, anticipate, and respond.
+These examples highlight typical inflection points where trust is gained or lost.

 Scenario: During a working session, you realize the client is overlooking a critical dependency.